saqueebsultan/Cpp-projects/README.md

-# Cpp-projects
+# Cpp-project
-Contains the source codes (C++) to the one of the key assignments of my undergraduate Programming language course.
+Contains the source code (C++) to the one of the key assignments of my undergraduate Programming language course.
-How to compile and install:

 # Steps to Run the Project
 1. Download Code::Blocks: